BuzuAlexandru/FLFA_Lab/Reports/Lab2_Report.md

         return Grammar(nonTerminal, terminal, production, start)
 ```
+### 3. Determinism
-* To classify a finite automaton, if it has multiple transitions for a
+To classify a finite automaton, if it has multiple transitions for a
 given input symbol from a given state or if it has an epsilon transition,
 then it is an NFA, otherwise it is a DFA.
 ```python